mnevers/Scripts/README.md

 # Scripts
-These are PowerShell, Perl, PHP, Python, Java, C#, and Shell example scripts compiled from various Work .
+These are PowerShell, Perl, PHP, Python, Java, C#, and Shell example scripts compiled from various Work, University and personal (Video Game) projects.
 Each script is documented through a header within the code.
 Here is a summary for each script included within this repository

 # MobileNumberChange.ps1
 This PowerShell script reads in the mobile number attribute from all AD users in a given OU